 I was happy to come back through town ahead of my schedule, feeling great, and ready to tackle the second lap.
 Scotty Galati, the Ironman Superfan, gave me a huge fist pump and shout as I passed him on my way out to Higgins Point again.

 I used the out and back to Higgins Point to reconsider my race strategy based on the conditions I found on the first lap, with the key adjustment being that I would relax and rest on the way up to Hayden with the wind at my bike and conserve some energy to ride the return trip into the wind harder than I originally planned.
-So, after an easy trip up to Hayden with the wind, I hit the hills at about mile 80 and thought, “Here we go; the race is really beginning.”
+So, after an easy trip up to Hayden with the

 My second trip through the hills went very well.
 I was definitely working hard and riding strongly.
 I had the energy and effort to ride hard and smart.
 I kept my cadence, power, and heart rate at the right levels and just continued to feel strong and solid.